dedis/odyssey/docs/setup.md

 ## Generate the executables

-We heavily make use of direct calls to executables as a means to interface with Cothority.
+We heavily make use of direct calls to executables as a means to interface with [Cothority](https://github.com/dedis/cothority).
 As such, you will need to build them and make sure they are in the PATH.

-Here is a summary
-of the executables needed by each component:
+The next table is a summary of the executables needed by each component.
+Note that if you are curious about where those executables come from, you can have a look in the Makefile.

 |               |catadmin|cryptutil|pcadmin|bcadmin|csadmin|
 |---------------|--------|---------|-------|-------|-------|